All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will tirzepatide raise my testosterone more than semaglutide?

 Tirzepatide produces greater weight loss than semaglutide (15 to 22% vs. 12 to 15%), and testosterone recovery is proportional to weight loss.
 So for men with obesity-related low T, tirzepatide has the potential to produce larger testosterone improvements.
-However, individual results depend on your starting weight, the amount of visceral fat lost, and the underlying cause of your low testosterone. tirzepatide for men with low testosterone
+But individual results depend on your starting weight, the amount of visceral fat lost, and the underlying cause of your low testosterone. tirzepatide for men with low testosterone

 Do I still need TRT if I take tirzepatide?